okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. Click **Save**.
 1. In your Glitch project, click **Logs**.
 If your set up is successful, a "Your app is listening on port {XXXX}" message appears.

-The Registration Inline Hook is now set up with an active status.
+The registration inline hook is now set up with an active status.

-> **Note:** You can also set up an Inline Hook using the API.
+> **Note:** You can also set up an inline hook using the API.
 See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook).

 ### Set up the employee number attribute